Serein1010/emissionLabeler/Methodology.md

 - `TE = Total Embodied Emissions, the sum of Life Cycle Assessment (LCA) emissions for all hardware components`
 - `TR = Time Reserved, the length of time the hardware is reserved for use by the software`
-- `EL = Expected Lif

-espan, the anticipated time that the equipment will be installed`
+- `EL = Expected Lifespan, the anticipated time that the equipment will be installed`
 - `RR = Resources Reserved, the number of resources reserved for use by the software`
 - `TR = Total Resources, the total number of resources available`